What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 Budgets get strained, payments on bills get delayed, and your FICO score gets a ding.

-The problem with trying to get real estate in New York City is that this can make it hard to actually get approved for a loan that you can afford.
+The problem with trying to get real estate in New York City is that this can make it hard to get approved for a loan you can afford.

-Thankfully, several programs can help potential homeowners get the kind of help they need.
+Thankfully, several programs can help potential homeowners get the help they need.

 Borrowing Money With Bad Credit

-- A credit score under 600 is considered to be bad by most mortgage lenders, but some may consider anything under 660 poor.
+• Most mortgage lenders consider a credit score under 600 bad, but some may consider anything under 660 poor.

-- Government-backed loans such as FHA or VA loans are your best bet for low credit.
+• Government-backed FHA or VA loans are your best bet for low credit.

 What’s Considered to Be a Bad Credit Score for Home Loans?